 ARTIST BIOGRAPHY

 Ben Roosevelt is a Honolulu-based artist whose sculptural and installation practice has been shown in museums and contemporary art spaces across the United States and internationally.
-His work has appeared in exhibitions at the High Museum of Art, MOCA GA, and the Atlanta Contemporary Art Center, as well as TULCA in Ireland and the Putting Lot in New York.
-The artist is participating in an upcoming exhibition, Abstract Mind, at CICA Museum, Korea (2026).
+His work uses ordinary objects and familiar materials from contemporary Hawai‘i to register the overlap of local life, consumer culture, and the improvisation of making ends meet.
+Roosevelt’s projects have appeared at the High Museum of Art, MOCA GA, and the Atlanta Contemporary Art Center, as well as TULCA in Ireland and the Putting Lot in New York.
+The artist recently participated in Abstract Mind in Korea (2026).

 Roosevelt’s practice has been recognized with residencies at HMK in the Netherlands and the Hambidge Center for the Arts in Georgia, along with awards from the Forward Arts Foundation and the Arts Council of Ireland.
 His work and projects have been featured in New American Paintings, The Village Voice, Atlanta Journal-Constitution, Circa Art Magazine, and The Irish Times, among other publications.
 He holds an MFA from the National University of Ireland, Galway, an MTS from Vanderbilt University, and a BA in Religion from the University of the South, Sewanee.